The Scientific Method and Principles of Science

 Famous Examples of the Scientific Method Worksheet

 Purpose: The scientific method is a concept that is taught in every science class.
 However, students often do not seem to fully grasp its importance as a tool in experimental design.
 This worksheet shows them three famous experiments, the results of which continue to affect us even today.
-The experiments include: Beriberi in chickens, the discovery of Penicillin, and the debunking of spontaneous generation.
-The first two experiments students will analyze and identify the different parts of the scientific method and experimental design.
-The last experiment students will use as a basis to create their own procedure
+The experiments include: the Free Air Carbon Dioxide Enrichment (FACE) studies, the Robert Paine starfish experiment, and the case of the peppered moth during the industrial revolution.
+The last experiment students will use as a basis to create their own experiment.

 Essential Concepts: Scientific method, pseudoscience, hypothesis, theory, observation, experimental group, control group, independent variable, dependent variable, prediction